ray-project/llmperf/README.md

-# llmval
+# llmperf

-LLMVal is a tool for validating and benchmarking LLMs.
+LLMPerf is a tool for benchmarking and validating the performance of LLMs.

+Benchmarking: LLMPerf measures time to first token (TTFT), inter-token latency (ITL) and requests that take longer than 3 seconds to start returning data.

 Validation: we send a simple query to the LLM and ensure the returned data is valid.
 In particular it checks for inter-request cross-over (request A gets the responses for request B).

-Benchmarking: LLMVal measures time to first token (TTFT), inter-token latency (ITL) and requests that take longer than 3 seconds to start returning data.

 Variation in input and output token lengths is a design parameter since this is intended to be representative.
 This is because